Tricastini: Territory

 During the Roman period, the Tricastini dwelled in the modern Tricastin region, between the Rhône river and the Diois Mountains, south of the Jabron river (near present-day Montélimar), and north of the Uchaux Mountains, located between Mornas and Lagarde-Paréol.
-Their territory was situated west of the Vocontii, north of the Cavares, south of the Segovellauni, and east of the Helvii.
+The Barrington Atlas locates their territory west of the Vocontii, north of the Cavares, south of the Segovellauni, and east of the Helvii.
 Like the Segovellauni, they were clients of the Cavari as part of their confederation.

 Some scholars have proposed that the original territory of the Tricastini was located further east of their attested homeland, in a mountainous region near the settlement of Altonum (Le Pègue).
-Principally occupied from the late 6th to the 3rd century BC, La Pègue represented the eastern frontier of their territory in the late 1st century BC.
+Principally occupied from the late 6th to the 3rd century BC, Le Pègue represented the eastern frontier of their territory in the late 1st century BC.
 In this view, the Tricastini could have moved towards the Rhône valley in the 3rd–early 2nd century in search for economic opportunities.
+This could explain the archaic form of their tribal name, which may reflect the fossilization of an ancestral ethnonym preserved in a remote area and unaffected by later linguistic change.

 When the colony of Arausio (Orange) was founded c.
 36/35 BC, a very large part of their territory was given to the Roman colonists.
 An eastern portion of this area was then handed back to the Tricastini, apparently corresponding the less fertile lands that were not attributed to the settlers.